rymarkonstantin/youtube-tab-grouper/docs/ARCHITECTURE.md

 ### Manual Grouping
 1. User clicks "Group Current Tab" in the popup.
 2. Popup sends `{ action: "groupTab", category }` to the service worker.
-3. Service worker gets the active tab, resolves category (channel map -> AI -> fallback), assigns a color, and groups the tab.
+3. Service worker gets the active tab, resolves category (channel map -> override -> keywords -> YouTube category -> fallback), assigns a color, and groups the tab.
 4. Result `{ success, category, color }` is returned to the popup for display.

 ### Auto Grouping